cduwors/team-profile-generator/README.md

 ## Description

 A command line app that produces an html team page showing development team members of Manager, Engineer, and Intern.
 Including identifying and contact information for each employee.
+View a live demo here: https://drive.google.com/file/d/1Bsm5Ss_UfDPkkDcluiUVM7j_1YaufR6b/view.

 ## Table of Contents